Hear In Texas

 - Did your child experience a lack of oxygen at birth?

-If you answered yes to any or several of these questions and your child is age four or older, contact Hear in Texas as soon as possible for a thorough and comprehensive hearing evaluation.
-You can also contact us if your child is under the age of 4 so we can refer you to the best resources.
+If your child is age 4 or older, contact Hear in Texas as soon as possible for a thorough and comprehensive hearing evaluation.

-Schedule A Pediatric Hearing Assessment For Your Child
+Schedule a Pediatric Hearing Test for Your Child

-Nothing is more important than your child’s healthy growth and development.
+Nothing is more important than your child’s healthy growth and development, and hearing loss has a major negative effect on language development.